AnasBinAzim/MAYERD0A_ROBOTICS/models/README.md

 - **Enhanced Mobility**: These motors drive the robot's movements, enabling it to navigate and perform tasks effectively.
 - **Smooth Operation**: Proper installation minimizes vibrations and ensures efficient power transmission, enhancing the overall performance.

-With the motors expertly installed, your **SMOKI** robot is now ready to take on challenges and showcase its capabilities in action!
+With the motors expertly installed, our **SMOKI** robot is now ready to take on challenges and showcase its capabilities in action!